The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} \sqrt{g} = \left|\frac{\partial r}{\partial\zeta}\right|r^2\cos\left(\phi\right). \end{align} \]

-\[ \begin{align} \sqrt{g} \stackrel{\text{Modell}}{=} \Delta zr^2\cos\left(\phi\right). \end{align} \]
+\[ \begin{align} \sqrt{g} \stackrel{\text{model}}{=} \Delta zr^2\cos\left(\phi\right). \end{align} \]

 The shallow-atmosphere approximation assumes $r = a = \text{const.}$, where $a$ is the radius of the Earth.
-This factor can be ignored as a constant and obtained
+As a constant, this factor can be neglected, and one obtains

 Let $\psi: A \to \mathbb{R}^n$ with $n \in \lbrace 1, 2, 3\rbrace$ be a doubly continuously differentiable scalar or vector field.
 The discretization of $\psi$ is written in the form